alldaygzchen/angularOld/readme.md

 ```

 - ng-template vs ng-container
-- Template variables in Angular allow you to reference elements or Angular components within the template.
-In this case, #noServer is a reference to the <ng-template>
+- Template variables: Allow you to reference elements or Angular components within the template.
+In this case, #noServer is a reference to the ng-template

 ```
 - directives: structural directives and attribute directives